wiebetimmers/thesis_project/README.md

 # thesis_project

 Update 4-5:
+- 2 main files, for easier processing the digits or mnist experiments
 - Changed all notebooks to .py files, processing time improved a lot.
 Added a Parameters.py file.
+- Now also possible to do mutation and crossover on the bias weights

 main.py includes 3 experiments so far: